-Section 13.08 The Cooperative will pay the total employee's medical insurance premium for coverage in effect on date of disability, whether they have individual coverage or family coverage until age sixty-five (65).
-The employee may retain their dental and vision insurance at his/her expense.
+Section 13.08 The Cooperative will pay the total employee's NRECA medical or the LINECO insurance premium for coverage in effect on date of disability, whether they have individual coverage or family coverage until the employee becomes Medicare eligible.
+The employee may retain their NRECA dental and vision insurance at his/her expense until January 1, 2023 when coverage will be provided under LINECO.

-Section 13.09 An employee who has twenty (20) years of service with the Cooperative may retire between ages sixty (60) and sixty-two (62) and the Cooperative and employee would pay the same ratio of insurance premiums as if he/she were an active employee until age sixty-two (62) at which time the Cooperative will pick up the total premium and continue to pay such premium, regardless of whether the employee has individual or family coverage, until age sixty-five (65).
+Section 13.09 An employee who has twenty (20) years of service with the Cooperative may retire between ages sixty (60) and sixty-two (62) and the Cooperative and employee would pay the same ratio of insurance premiums as if he/she were an active employee until age sixty-two (62) at which time the Cooperative will pick up the total premium and continue to pay such premium, regardless of whether the employee has individual or family coverage, until Medicare eligible, and until December 31, 2022.
+Effective January 1, 2023, an employee with twenty (20) years of service may retire at sixty (60) or thereafter and the Cooperative will pay one hundred percent (100%) of the LINECO insurance premium and continue to pay such premium until Medicare eligible.

-- Section 13.10 An employee who has eighteen (18) years of service with the Cooperative may retire between ages sixty-two (62) and sixty-five (65) and the Cooperative would pay total cost of medical insurance premium for the employee for coverage in effect at the time of retirement, whether the employee has individual or family coverage, until age sixty-five (65). - Section 13.11 If an employee chooses to retire at age fifty-five (55) and has twenty (20) years of service, employee may keep medical plan and the employee will pay one hundred percentage (100%) of medical plan premium cost until age sixty-five (65). - Section 13.12 Sections 13.06, 13.07 and 13.08 shall not apply if an employee accepts full-time employment after he/she has retired from the Cooperative. - Section 13.13 The Cooperative agrees to purchase term-life insurance for the employees in the amount of two times regular salary, and accidental death and dismemberment insurance equal to the employee's basic term life insurance.
+Section 13.10 An employee who has eighteen (18) years of service with the Cooperative may retire between ages sixty-two (62) and sixty-five (65) and the Cooperative would pay total cost of medical insurance premium for the employee for coverage in effect at the time of retirement, whether the employee has individual or family coverage, until Medicare eligible.

+Section 13.11 If an employee chooses to retire at age fifty-five (55) and has twenty (20) years of service, employee may keep medical plan and the employee will pay one hundred percent (100%) of medical plan premium cost until Medicare eligible.

+Section 13.12 Sections 13.09, 13.10 and 13.11 shall not apply if an employee accepts full-time employment after he/she has retired from the Cooperative.

+Section 13.13 The Cooperative agrees to purchase term-life insurance for the employees in the amount of two times regular salary, and accidental death and dismemberment insurance equal to the employee's basic term life insurance.
 The Cooperative agrees to pay one hundred percent (100%) of this cost.
-The employees may purchase additional term life insurance in the same amount, with the employees paying one hundred percent (100%) of this additional life insurance, provided all criteria required by NRECA to offer this option are met by the Union employees. - Section 13.14 The employees shall comply as required by the Federal Drug-Free Workplace Act of 1988, the Illinois Drug-Free Workplace Act of 1990, the Federal and Illinois Departments of Transportation regulations and other drug abuse legislation.
+The employees may purchase additional term life insurance in the same amount, with the employees paying one hundred percent (100%) of this additional life insurance, provided all criteria required by NRECA to offer this option are met by the Union employees.

+Section 13.14 The employees shall comply as required by the Federal Drug-Free Workplace Act of 1988, the Illinois Drug-Free Workplace Act of 1990, the Federal and Illinois Departments of Transportation regulations and other drug abuse legislation.